The TASCA 505

 1965 Performance Car of the Year

 © Mark S. Gustavson, Wolfgang Kohrn, - June 19th.
-2005, updated May 2009
+2005, updated March 21s

 Tracing down the TASCA 505 Performance Mustang

-Ever wondered what happened to this outstanding Performance car of the Year?
+Ever wondered, what happened to this outstanding Performance car of the Year?

 6500 Dollar changed hands, when this unique car - built by the Alexander Brothers and initially given to Bob Tasca as an incentive - was sold back then from Paul Harvey Ford in 1972 or 73 to Billy Joe Gilbert.